 3. More surface area for fasteners

 Like we mentioned, a CCX sheet of plywood has two fair grades for both the face and the back.
-Which means a contractor can use either side of the sheet as the face or the back, since they’re the same.
-Because both sides are face-grade, the sheet will have less blemishes, and no severe knots, allowing the contractor to fasten into virtually any part of the board.
-Additionally, because the sheet has less blemishes, it’s a flatter surface area for the next trade to apply their work to, making the entire project run smoother and more efficient.
+This means a contractor can use either side of the sheet as the face or the back since they’re the same.
+Because both sides are face-grade, the sheet will have fewer blemishes, and no severe knots, allowing the contractor to fasten into virtually any part of the board.
+Additionally, because the sheet has fewer blemishes, it’s a flatter surface area for the next trade to apply their work to, making the entire project run smoother and more efficiently.

 4. Less Waste

-Because CCX grade plywood has less blemishes and is a more uniform product all over, contractors don’t have to put an entire sheet aside because it’s simply not good enough to be used on the project.
-Being able to measure the project, purchase the amount of product that’s needed, and apply the material not only saves money on supplies, but saves money in labor time.
+Because CCX grade plywood has fewer blemishes and is a more uniform product overall, contractors don’t have to put an entire sheet aside because it’s simply not good enough to be used on the project.
+Being able to measure the project, purchase the amount of product that’s needed, and apply the material not only saves money on supplies but saves money in labor time.

 The structure of the project, no matter what it is, is of the utmost importance.
 When shopping for plywood, the premium product is well worth the extra dollars.
 CDX, while being well-known and widely used, is not the best option for discerning and high-end projects.
 CCX, with it being a higher grade, between a 5- and 6-ply product, free of major knots, and less known, makes it the better option for any project you’re working on.